DoctorWkt/CSCvon8/journal.md

 the 74HCT151.
 If I decide to do this, I might put an IC socket in.
 I've just modelled this with the Verilog version and yes it would work.
 Also, Jaycar have 74LS151N in stock in the nearby shop.

+## Fri  7 Jun 13:41:04 AEST 2019

+I desoldered the 74HCT251 (not fun on a double-sided board) and inserted the IC socket, then the new 74HCT151.
+I added the wire from clk to pin 7 _E#_ enable line.
+Damn, got the chip upside down.
+Fixed that up and I've burned the Monitor to the ROM.
+It boots fine.
+I've downloaded wktlife.hex and run it at 3.57 MHz with no issues whatsoever.
+I've also downloaded the hex version of the zz.s program which checks JEQ when values are below/equal/above.
+Absolutely no problems when it runs.
+So the glitch is still there but is ignored; the _PCload#_ line settles and then is used at the clock mid-point.
+Yay!!

+I tried to run ttt but I forgot that I haven't changed the Decode ROM to have the PPR instruction yet, so I'll do that soon.
+Things to do:

+ + update the Decode ROM
+ + update the schematic
+ + update the PCB layout
+ + update the build instructions
+ + try some jump instructions with shorter microsequences